Farhan Lalji: Personal life

 Lalji was born in Tanzania.
 He graduated from Simon Fraser University in liberal arts with a minor in communications and history.
 He is married with two children and lives in New Westminster.

 Lalji currently serves as head coach for the New Westminster Hyacks, leading the team to the Subway Bowl in 2017 and came away as the AAA provincial champions.
 He also served as President of the British Columbia Secondary Schools Football Association.

 Awards

 Farhan is a five-time winner of the Best Sports TV Reporter in Vancouver for 2012-15 and 2017 at the Paul Carson Broadcast & Media Awards.
 In 2016, he was honoured at the awards with a win for Leadership in Philanthropy, due to his high school football coaching and his community service as head coach of the New Westminster Hyacks.

 In 2012, Lalji was named New Westminster's Citizen of the Year for his dedication to the community, and in 2010 he was named Provincial Scholastic Coach of the Year at the BC Lions Orange Helmet Awards.
 In 2004 and 2012 he was runner-up for NFL Canada National Coach of the Year.

+Lalji was announced as a member of the Canadian Football Hall of Fame 2024 class, in the media wing, on May 3, 2024.